Have you ever considered getting involved in property development?

 Most mistakes are made with the first few projects you undertake, so it’s best to learn from these without having to risk your life savings.

-So remember to start out small and learn about the development process with a few initial projects that won’t make or break your entire investment career.
+So remember to start out small and learn about the property development process with a small project that won’t make or break your entire investment career.

 Property development is an extremely creative process, therefore property developers must be creators by nature.